papy1974/budget_tracker/README.md

 Budget-tracker

+Languages and Tools used:

+Javascript, PWA , MongoDB , Express , Git , Heroku.

 here is the heroku link:https://blooming-basin-73485.herokuapp.com/

 Summary This project emphasizes the use of PWA using service-worker.js, manifest.jason  on an existing app that uses MongoDB, mongoose, morgan, and express, to dynamically update a budget track app